Sidney Harry Fox: The murder

 Fox and his mother Rosaline lived on 18 shillings per week (£ equivalent in 2010) between them, supplementing this by cashing worthless cheques and moving from town to town.
 In 1927, Fox was imprisoned for fraud and his mother committed to the workhouse.
 On his release, he commenced a bogus affair with a Mrs Morse for mercenary reasons; she knew nothing of his homosexuality.
 He used the access given to steal her jewellery, and he also insured her life for £6000 (£ in 2010).
 Mrs Morse awoke one evening to find the gas-tap in her bedroom turned on.
 The resultant outcry led to a divorce action being filed by Mr. Morse, naming Fox as co-respondent.
 Fox was arrested on several charges, imprisoned for the jewellery theft and released in March 1929; he and his mother found it convenient to renew their travelling life.

 In April 1929 Fox persuaded his mother to make a will in his favour, despite her poverty, and on 1 May insured her life against accidental death, the policy to expire on 23 October.
 Some months later, they arrived at a hotel in Margate without any luggage and booked rooms.
 A week later, on 23 October, Fox and his mother ate dinner, Fox buying a half-bottle of port as a "nightcap" for her.
 At 11.40 pm that same evening, Fox raised the alarm that there was a fire in his mother's room, and her partly clad body was pulled out of it by another guest.

 Although a doctor certified suffocation and shock as the cause of death, and Rosaline Fox was buried in Norfolk a week later, the insurance investigators had examined the room and were suspicious.
 They believed that a patch of unburnt carpet between Mrs Fox's body and the gas stove, supposedly the source of the flames, made Fox's story inconsistent.
 As a result, Mrs Fox's body was exhumed for forensic examination.

 Sir Bernard Spilsbury and Dr Roche Lynch performed the post-mortem and deduced that Mrs Fox had been strangled, due to a bruise on her larynx, and the absence of soot in her lungs showed that she had been dead before the fire had started.
 As a result, Fox was arrested and charged with the murder.
-In 2021, in an episode of Murder, Mystery and My Family, the strangulation theory that ultimately condemned Fox was challenged - instead attributing the 'bruising' spotted by Spilsbury to be a Prinsloo-Gordon artefact.
+In 2021, in an episode of Murder, Mystery and My Family, the strangulation theory that ultimately condemned Fox was challenged - instead attributing the "bruising" seen by Spilsbury to be a Prinsloo-Gordon Hemorrhage.
+This "forensic red herring" and modern medical opinion establishing that what Spilsbury had seen was not a bruise are discussed in LethalWitness, see below, first published in 2007.